TODAY

 Heise, Kenan and Ed Baumann.
 Chicago Originals.
 Chicago: Bonus Books, 1995.

 Join the Gapers Block Book Club!
 Just sign up for the email list for news, announcements and more.
-And, visit the book club forum to discuss the book online.
-This month we are reading Division Street: America by Studs Terkel.
-We will be meeting to discuss the book on Monday, February 13, at The Book Cellar, located at 4736 N. Lincoln Ave.
+This month we are reading The Time Traveler's Wife by Audrey Niffenegger.
+We will be meeting to discuss the book on Monday, June 13, at The Book Cellar, 4736 N. Lincoln Ave.
 The meeting will begin at 7:30pm.